-Moreover, IoT monitoring is pivotal in the digital transformation of businesses.
-The result of such shifts is better resource allocation and improved workforce competency, which promotes efficiency and lowers production costs.
+Moreover, IoT monitoring is pivotal to the digital transformation of businesses.
+The result of such shifts is better resource allocation and improved workforce competency, which promote efficiency and lower production costs.

-Finally, IoT in the transport industry improves vehicle safety, enables strategic traffic management, promotes efficient travel, and reduces emissions.
+Finally, IoT enables strategic traffic management, promotes efficient travel, and reduces emissions.
 UPC saves millions of dollars annually this way by identifying the shortest, most fuel-efficient routes.

 Takeaway about IoT sensors